papadanku/CShade/README.md

 CShade is an HLSL shader collection for ReShade.
 CShade introduces conventional image and video processing effects from a different angle.

-CShade also includes `.fxh` files that contain algorithms used in the collection.
+CShade also includes `.fxh` files that contain algorithms used in the collection or have potential use.

 ## Effects

+### Inter-Shader Merging

+CShade allows users to blend shaders together and configure shaders to output a combination of Red/Green/Blue/Alpha.

 ### Adaptive Exposure